Linear Functions

 Theory

-You can find the slope of a line if you have the coordinates of two points on the line.
+You can find the slope of a line if you have the coordinates of two points on that line.
 Call the points and .
 You use the following formulas for the slope and the constant term :

 Rule